Agate Beach Chevron Crochet Blanket

 Yarn

-For this chevron crochet blanket, I chose Lion Brand Yarn’s new Scarfie Lite yarn.
+For this chevron crochet blanket, I chose Lion Brand Yarn’s Scarfie Lite yarn.
 It has a heavenly feel and is perfect for lightweight afghans.
 I love the tonal blend of solid and heathered hues.

 Scarfie Lite is a Craft Yarn Council #4 weight yarn.
 It is a “sister” yarn and very similar to Lion Brand Scarfie.
 Just like Scarfie, Scarfie Lite has a soft halo around it that will help give your projects a light and airy feel.